Grief Counseling | NYC & Pleasantville | Repose | NYC & Pleasantville | Repose

 At Repose, we can help you honor your loved one while moving through the process of healing from grief in a collaborative fashion with the support of your therapist.

-We provide online grief counseling for clients in New York, New Jersey, and Connecticut.
+We provide online grief counseling for clients in New York, New Jersey, and Connecticut and in-person therapy in NYC and Pleasantville.
 To begin your healing journey, please schedule a 15-minute consultation through our contact form.

 During your intake session, our somatic intake practitioner will evaluate your physical symptoms and learn more about your grieving experiences, allowing you to begin therapy from a place of somatic awareness.
 Once you begin grief counseling with Repose, you’ll meet with your therapist weekly.
 After your first session, our concierge team will follow up with you to ensure you had a positive experience.